upcliujie/mesa/docs/drivers/svga3d.rst

    upon if they're not installed in your system.
 You should be told what's missing.

-   The generated vmwgfx_dri.so is used by the OpenGL libraries during direct rendering, and by the X.Org server during accelerated indirect GL rendering.
+   The generated :file:`vmwgfx_dri.so` is used by the OpenGL libraries during direct rendering, and by the X.Org server during accelerated indirect GL rendering.

 Running OpenGL Programs
 -----------------------